International relations (1919–1939): Europe

-Great Britain
+United Kingdom

-Britain was a troubled giant that was less of a dominant diplomatic force in the 1920s than before.
+The UK was a troubled giant that was less of a dominant diplomatic force in the 1920s than before.
 It often had to give way to the United States, which frequently exercised its financial superiority.
 The main themes of British foreign policy include a role at the Paris Peace Conference of 1919, where Prime Minister Lloyd George worked hard to moderate French demands for revenge.
 He was partly successful, but Britain repeatedly had to restrain the French regarding Germany.
 Britain was an active member of the new League of Nations, but repeated frustration was the main result.

 Politically the coalition government headed by Lloyd George, a Liberal, depended primarily on Conservative Party support.
 He increasingly antagonized his dwindling base of Liberals supporters by working mostly with Conservatives, and he antagonized his main base of Conservative supporters by foreign policy miscues.
-The Chanak Crisis of 1922 brought Britain to the brink of war with Turkey, but the Dominions were opposed and the British military was hesitant.
+The Chanak Crisis of 1922 brought Britain to the brink of war with Turkey, but the Dominions were divided and the British military was hesitant.
 Lloyd George's aggressive policy was rejected in favour of peace and he lost control of the coalition.
 He was replaced as prime minister and never held power again.

 Britain maintained close relationships with France and the United States, rejected isolationism, and sought world peace through naval arms limitation treaties.
 It sought peace with Germany through the Locarno treaties of 1925.
 A main goal was to restore Germany to a prosperous and peaceful state.

-The Dominions (Canada, Australia, South Africa and New Zealand) achieved virtual independence in foreign policy in 1931, though each depended heavily upon British naval protection.
-After 1931 trade policy favoured the Commonwealth with tariffs against the U.S. and others.
-Relations with the independent Irish Free State remained chilly, with a trade war underway in 1932-1937.
+The Dominions (Canada, Australia, South Africa, and New Zealand) achieved virtual independence in foreign policy in 1931, though each depended heavily upon British naval protection.
+After 1931 trade policy favoured the Commonwealth with tariffs against the US and others.
+Relations with the independent Irish Free State remained chilly, with a trade war underway in 1932–1937.

 The success at Locarno in handling the German question encouraged Foreign Secretary Austen Chamberlain, working with France and Italy, to find a master solution to the diplomatic problems of Eastern Europe and the Balkans.
 It proved impossible to overcome mutual antagonisms, because Chamberlain's program was flawed by his misperceptions and fallacious judgments.

 Disarmament was high on the agenda, and Britain played a major role following the American lead in the Washington Naval Conference of 1921.
 The goal was naval disarmament of the major powers and it worked until 1933.
 Then disarmament collapsed and the issue became the risk of war with Germany.